e100/makerplane-configs/INSTALL.md

 ```

-### Move the .makerplane folder
+### Move the makerplane folder
-The FIX Gateway snap runs confined and cannot access files in ~/.makerplane<br>
+The FIX Gateway snap runs confined and cannot access files in ~/makerplane<br>
-So I moved ~/.makerplane into a folder that it can access and symlink ~/.makerplane to it<br>
+So I moved ~/makerplane into a folder that it can access and symlink ~/makerplane to it<br>
-This way you can still manage everything from ~/.makerplane and have a single location of all of your configuration files.
+This way you can still manage everything from ~/makerplane and have a single location of all of your configuration files.

 ```
 cd ~
 mkdir -p ~/snap/fixgateway/common
-mv ~/.makerplane  ~/snap/fixgateway/common/.makerplane
+mv ~/makerplane  ~/snap/fixgateway/common/makerplane
-ln -s ~/snap/fixgateway/common/.makerplane ~/.makerplane
+ln -s ~/snap/fixgateway/common/makerplane ~/makerplane
 ```

 ### Install systemd unit file to auto start FIX Gateway
 This is a systemd unit file that defines how to run the FIX-Gateway:
 ```
-cd ~/.makerplane/
+cd ~/makerplane/
 mkdir -p ~/.config/systemd/user
 cp systemd/fixgateway.service ~/.config/systemd/user/
 ```